 Instructions

-Preheat oven to 400° and line two baking sheets with parchment paper.
+- Preheat oven to 400°F and line two baking sheets with parchment paper.

-In a medium-sized bowl, toss the butternut squash together with the oil, salt, and pepper.
+- In a medium-sized bowl, toss the butternut squash together with 1 teaspoon of oil, ½ teaspoon of salt, and pepper.

 LOVE all of the color!!!!
 Perfect for this time of year!